 Treatments WM and WM2D pair two types that differ solely in their basic delay of payoffs per round of disagreement.
-Treatment WW1D is symmetric in this respect.
-The only asymmetry between types here is that one is facing a front-end delay but the other is not.
-Under EXD, this "fixed cost" asymmetry is irrelevant, while it is an advantage under QHD (present bias), as derived in Predictions 1 and 2, respectively (A3).
+The third treatment, Treatment WW1D, is symmetric in this respect.
+The only asymmetry between types here is that one is facing a front-end delay whereas the other is not.
+Under EXD, this "fixed cost" asymmetry is irrelevant, while it confers an advantage under QHD (present bias), as derived in Predictions 1 and 2, respectively (A3).